Package insert / product label

 The following local adverse reactions are reported infrequently with topical corticosteroids but may occur more frequently with the use of occlusive dressings.
 These reactions are listed in an approximate decreasing order of occurrence: burning, itching, irritation, dryness, folliculitis, hypertrichosis, acneiform eruptions, hypopigmentation, perioral dermatitis, allergic contact dermatitis, maceration of the skin, secondary infection, skin atrophy, striae, and miliaria.

-Hydrocortisone Butyrate Solution, 0.1% should be applied to the affected area as a thin film two or three times daily depending on the severity of the condition.
+Hydrocortisone Butyrate Solution, 0.1% should be applied to the affected areas as a thin layer 2 or 3 times daily depending on the severity of the condition.

 Hydrocortisone Butyrate Solution, 0.1% is supplied in polyethylene bottles containing: